billg-splunk/javashop-otel/README.md

 If your instrumentation was successful, the service-map will show latency from the shop service to the products service.

 TODO: Service map image
-NOTE: Follow the trace, what do we know ?

 Click on shoptester service